cakephp/docs/en/development/testing.rst

 .. note::

-    Its a good idea to make the test database and your actual database different databases.
+    It's a good idea to make the test database and your actual database different databases.
 This will prevent any embarrassing mistakes later.

 Checking the test setup